dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Unmodifiable

-Vanilla JavaScript doesn't support immutability.
+Pure JavaScript doesn't support immutability.
-Dart, however,  offers multiple ways to make collections like arrays, sets, or dictionaries immutable:
+Dart offers multiple ways to make collections like arrays, sets, or dictionaries immutable.

 * If the list is a compile-time constant and shouldn't be modified, use the `const` keyword:<br>